-- Students must achieve a minimum grade of 83% on each of the key learning assessments in the course. - If a student's performance on a key learning assessment is below an 83%, one retake is permitted and must be completed at a minimum of 83% for the student to pass the course.
+- Students must achieve a minimum grade of 83% on each of the key learning assessments in the course. - If a student's performance on a key learning assessment is below an 83%, one retake is permitted per competency and must be completed at a minimum of 83% for the student to pass the course. - A total of 2 retakes are allowed during your time in the didactic program.
+After the 2nd retake, it is expected that all remaining competencies will be passed with a minimum of 83% to ensure safe patient practices, succession in the program and readiness for fieldwork.
+A 3rd retake may lead to course failure and academic dismissal.

-- On successful completion of the retake, the student passes the learning assessment and continues in the course but retains the grade from the first completion of the learning assessment. - If a student's performance is below an 83% on the retake, the student does not pass the learning assessment and will receive the lowest grade obtained and given a failing grade (D or F) for the course, unless the timeframe falls within the UWL deadlines for dropping a course (see below). - In the event that the student fails the course prior to the UWL deadline to drop a course, the student will be advised to drop the course.
+- On successful completion of the retake, the student passes the learning assessment and continues in the course but retains the grade from the first completion of the learning assessment. - If a student's performance is below an 83% on the retake, the student does not pass the • learning assessment and will receive the lowest grade obtained and given a failing grade (D or F) for the course, unless the timeframe falls within the UWL deadlines for dropping a course (see below). - In the event that the student fails the course prior to the UWL deadline to drop a course, the student will be advised to drop the course.
 The student may then take the course again when it is offered the following year.
 The student will not be able to continue with other courses in future semesters until the dropped course has been successfully retaken.
-No part time options are available.
-The student will be able to continue in the other courses that are being taking concurrently during the semester in which the dropped course occurred.
-Note: In the event that the student fails a learning assessment the second time the course is attempted, it is highly unlikely the student will be given the option to drop the course and attempt the course for the third time. - In the event that the student receives a failing course grade (D or F) the student will be withdrawn from the program.
+No part-time options are available.
+The student will be able to continue in the other courses that are being taken concurrently during the semester in which the dropped course occurred.
+Note: If the student fails a learning assessment the second time the course is attempted, it is highly unlikely the student will be given the option to drop the course and attempt the course for the third time. - In the event that the student receives a failing course grade (D or F), the student will be withdrawn from the program.
 The student may appeal following the process outlined in the Student's Program Handbook. - If the student successfully appeals and is readmitted into the program, the student will need to retake the failed course when it is next offered and will not be able to continue with other courses in future semesters until the failed course has been successfully retaken.
-No part time options are available.
+No part-time options are available.

-E-5: Failure of course(s).
+E-5: Failure of Course(s)